Key Learning Points

 Also, what many Chinese ate was full of garbage, just like in the West.

-Phlegm after eating, sputum, has been carefully thought about by Doctors of Chinese medicine.
-It occurs for various reasons and there are things you can do to help yourself.
+Phlegm after eating, sputum, mucus or phlegm in throat, have all been carefully thought about by Doctors of Chinese medicine.

 There are different reasons for each of these.
-For more on this, read phlegm colour, but if your phlegm has become a constant companion, it will usually be clear, watery or white.
+For more on this, read phlegm colour, but if your phlegm after many years has become a constant companion, it will usually be clear, watery or white.

 That’s what this page is about.